-- Current Heart and Stroke Foundation Health Care Provider Level (C) CPR must be valid for the duration of your practicum.
-SAIT offers the above CPR course on a continuous basis (CPRS 001 BLS Provider [Level C] CPR). - Updated Immunization Records: Most practicum sites require students to demonstrate updated immunization status prior to attending practicum.
+- Current Heart and Stroke Foundation Health Care Provider Level (C) CPR must be valid for the duration of your practicum. - Updated Immunization Records: Most practicum sites require students to demonstrate updated immunization status prior to attending practicum.
 The receiving practicum site has the right to refuse students who cannot prove they have met all the required immunizations. - Security Clearance: According to the Protection for Persons in Care Act, our practica sites require that students obtain a Police Information Check including Vulnerable Sector Check, prior to going on practicum.
-Any criminal code offence for which a pardon has not been received may be a deterrent to a student's entry into practicum, and therefore will result in an uncompleted program or non-graduating status.
-Successful
+Any criminal code offence for

-- candidates will be asked to provide a clear Police Information Check including Vulnerable Sector Check record to the School of Health and Public Safety main office by orientation day.
+- which a pardon has not been received may be a deterrent to a student's entry into practicum, and therefore will result in an uncompleted program or non-graduating status.
+Successful candidates will be asked to provide a clear Police Information Check including Vulnerable Sector Check record to the School of Health and Public Safety.
 Please review the security clearance process document for specific details.
-Be aware that record must be dated no earlier than 90 days prior to your program orientation day (typically orientation day is held the week prior to the first day of class). - N95 Respiratory Mask: Fit testing is done to determine which make and model of N95 respiratory mask should be used by an individual.
+Be aware that record must be dated no earlier than 90 days prior to your program orientation day. - N95 Respiratory Mask: Fit testing is done to determine which make and model of N95 respiratory mask should be used by an individual.
 In compliance with Alberta's Occupational Health and Safety Code 2009, students are fit-tested for respiratory masks prior to their practica.
 Occupational Health and Safety Bulletin, Respiratory Protective Equipment: An Employer's Guide states the effectiveness of the respiratory protective equipment depends on an effective facepiece seal to the skin of the face.
 The mask must be tight enough so that the person is breathing only air which has been filtered.
 The seal is dependent on facial differences (shape or size) or facial hair.
 Facial hair must be removed where the mask contacts the face for the test.
 Failure to adequately fit an N95 mask may result in a restricted practicum and\or limited employment.
 Additionally, a student may need to be tested again in two years or if there are changes to the face which impact the ability of the respirator to form an effective seal (e.g. Weight gain/loss, growth of facial hair, dental surgery, or facial scarring). - Health and Wellness Status: Due to the demanding nature of the work in the health care field and Occupational Health and Safety requirements, the health care field has a strong focus on health and wellness.
 Students with a medical condition or disability that may impact them in a practicum setting are strongly advised to discuss concerns with the program academic chair and/or SAIT Accessibility Services as soon as possible upon acceptance into the program.
 Please review the attached document for guidance on entering an allied health program with a medical condition or disability.